-Disease outbreaks can occur without regard for location.
+Disease outbreaks can occur without regard for location; therefore, all of Fort Bend County and its jurisdictions are susceptible to disease outbreak events.
 However, factors such as density, visitation, and the length of time in which the public spends in a location all contribute to the spread of infectious diseases.
 For example, COVID-19 is more likely to be spread by persons in close contact.
 Indoor areas in which people are in close contact with each other appear to be significant vectors for the disease, which is spread through respiratory droplets.
 Infectious diseases spread by insects may be subject to other types of location hazards.
 For example, the prevalence of standing water can provide breeding grounds for diseases such as WNV.
 Diseases that can infect humans are variable in nature and methods of transmission.
 Ultimately, residents need to be vigilant about diseases altogether to better understand and respond to disease outbreak hazards.